raawan/maze3/Readme.txt

 6)  The code to solve the maze is not written, the intent was to acheive the acceptance criteria as mentioned in the requirement

-7) I have provided a utility method called printMaze(), just in case if you want to see how a maze state looks like {This is not used anywhere, so should be removed before moving to production}
+7) I have provided a utility method called ExplorerHelper.printMaze(), just in case if you want to see how a maze state looks like
+    {This is not used anywhere, so should be removed before moving to production}